-All comments made by these groups and individuals were duly considered in the decision-making process of this SIP.
-These comments are summarized and responded to in [APPENDIX X] with original versions of each group or individual's comments available at https://deq.utah.gov/air-quality/northern-wasatch-front-moderate-ozone-sip-technical-support-documentation.
+All comments made by groups and individuals listed in Sections 12.5.3 and 12.5.4 were duly considered in the decision-making process of this SIP.
+These comments are summarized and responded to in APPENDIX B with original versions of each group or individual's comments available at https://deq.utah.gov/air-quality/northern-wasatch-front-moderate-ozone-sip-technical-support-documentation.